Current Stormwater Drainage Projects

 Unlike general tax revenue, money generated from stormwater fees must be dedicated solely to stormwater management programs and projects.
 A stormwater fee allows the Village not only to address the collective impact of pollution caused by stormwater runoff, but make immediate repairs to sections of the existing stormwater system that are deteriorating, sometimes to the point that sinkholes are being formed in streets and on private property.

-The Village will be working to develop a Stormwater Master Plan to identify the strategies and projects that can be used to manage the volume and quality of stormwater runoff.
+The Village is developing a Stormwater Master Plan to identify the strategies and projects that can be used to manage the volume and quality of stormwater runoff.

 The fee being considered by the Village is based upon a unit of measure called an Equivalent Residential Unit (ERU).
 An ERU is commonly defined as the average measured Impervious Area (IA) per parcel of one or more residential billing classes — usually the average impervious area on a single-family residential parcel.